jaewan99/ObsidianComputerScience/pintOS/Project 3 - Virtual Environment.md

 Memory Management
 1. Note that, for your understanding, we use the term "page" for virtual page, and the term "frame" for a physical page.

+Anonymous page
+1. non-disk based image
+2. it does not have any named file source (unliked file-backed pages)

+Page initialization with lazy loading
+1.